 Where To From Here?

 The last thing remaining is actually to take some action.
-You can ponder all you like on the sidelines, but what you really need to do is jump in and start playing the game of life.
+You can think all you like about 'what is my passion', but what you really need to do is jump in and start playing the game of life.

 If you're looking for a second opinion, I mean it's always great to get a second opinion, so my advice would be speak to your friends or family members that know you the best, and ask them what they think you're actually passionate about and how you spend your time and your money.